Andrés Baiz: Early life and education

-Graduated from New York University Tisch School of the Arts with a major in Film and TV and a minor in Cinema Studies.
-After graduating he was mentored by French director Raphael Nadjari, with whom he produced four horror short films.
-He then worked for the video production company Centro-Films as producer, director and editor for two years.
-He also worked as a film critic for Loft magazine between 2001 and 2004.
-He also worked in the production department of five feature films: Bringing Out the Dead, Zoolander, Cremaster 2, Maria Full of Grace and The Fittest.
-His short film Hoguera (Bonfire) was selected to participate in 2007 Cannes Director's Fortnight.
-Baiz has written and directed five short films, three music videos and one documentary.
-Satanás was his debut feature film.
+Baiz was born in Cali, Valle del Cauca, Colombia, in 1975.
+He went on to study film production and directing at New York University Tisch School of the Arts, majoring in Film and Television with a minor in Cinema Studies and additional coursework in film theory.
+After graduating, he was mentored by French director Raphael Nadjari, with whom he produced four horror short films.
+From 2001 to 2004 he worked as a director, producer and editor at the New York–based production company Centro-Films, and during the same period also wrote film criticism for Loft magazine.
+He additionally worked in the production departments of the feature films Bringing Out the Dead, Zoolander, Cremaster 2, Maria Full of Grace and The Fittest.